ordina-jworks/ordina-jworks.github.io/_posts/2019-04-15-Keep-your-RxJS-streams-from-bursting-their-banks.md

   .subscribe(tick => console.log(tick));
 ```

-**Note: When using mergeMap or another variant in combination with takeUntil, make sure you add the takeUntil pipe at the end**
+**Note: When using mergeMap or another variant in combination with takeUntil, make sure you add the takeUntil pipe at the end.**

 > RULE: CANCEL SUBSCRIPTIONS THAT DO NOT COMPLETE BY THEMSELVES

 ### Angular specific: Use the AsyncPipe

-Angular provides an [AsyncPipe](https://angular.io/api/common/AsyncPipe), which lets you subscribe to a stream from inside your component’s template.
+Angular provides an [AsyncPipe](https://angular.io/api/common/AsyncPipe){:target="_blank" rel="noopener noreferrer"}, which lets you subscribe to a stream from inside your component’s template.
 The great advantage is that this subscription will automatically be openend when the component or the element in which it's used is created and cancelled when the component is destroyed.
 A quick example of a counter of seconds: